-Due to the limited time of the schedule, there will be little time for solving problems in class.
-However, working through problems and examples is absolutely essential for mastering this subject.
+Due to the limited time of the schedule, there will be little time for solving problems in class if you do not read the material prior to the class.
+In addition, working through problems and examples is absolutely essential for mastering this subject.
 You will need to do a significant amount of independent studying in this course, including working through examples and homework problems.
 I will be available for discussion of the problems during office hours or by appointment.

 Evaluation of this course will be based on a variety of in-class and take-home assignments.
 There will be one mid-term and one final exam.
 Both exams will be take-home.
-Besides these exams there will be homework assignments, posted on Blackboard.
+Besides these exams there will be homework assignments, posted on Canvas.
 Homework will be due on the date specified in the schedule (below).
 Another course requirement is a project to be completed individually.
 This project will be due on the final week of class and will involve a class presentation.